MILAP98/jetsonnano_maskcam/README.md

 - **YOLOv5**: Special thanks to the creators of YOLOv5 for providing a powerful object detection framework.
 - **NVIDIA Jetson**: Thanks to NVIDIA for the Jetson platform, which makes edge computing possible.
 - **Open Source Libraries**: This project relies on numerous open-source libraries and tools.
-- This project is heavily inspired by and based on the work from the [MaskCam repository by bdtinc](https://github.com/bdtinc/maskcam/tree/main/maskcam).
+- This project was inspired by the work detailed in the article "[Face Mask Detection with Nvidia Jetson Nano & YOLOv5](https://medium.com/nerd-for-tech/face-mask-detection-with-nvidia-jetson-nano-yolov5-b66f286f16d4)" by Nerd for Tech.
+We extend our gratitude to the author for providing a comprehensive guide that helped shape this implementation.

-### References
+## References

-For more information, you can visit the original [MaskCam repository](https://github.com/bdtinc/maskcam/tree/main/maskcam) by bdtinc.
-This repository contains detailed documentation, examples, and the original implementation of the MaskCam project.
-We extend our gratitude to the creators of the original MaskCam project for their hard work and contributions to the community.
+- **Face Mask Detection with Nvidia Jetson Nano & YOLOv5**: [Read the full article](https://medium.com/nerd-for-tech/face-mask-detection-with-nvidia-jetson-nano-yolov5-b66f286f16d4) by Nerd for Tech on Medium.